-Ask more than once.
+- Ask more than once.
 People are busy, so you may have to follow up your initial ask.
 We know it’s hard asking people to donate, but it’s been proven that on average, you have to ask three times before people donate.
 We recommend taking a different approach each time – the first time, let them know what you’re doing, why you picked Cure Kids and what it means to you.
-The second time, tell them about one of our ambassadors [link to ambassador profiles] and what a difference their support will mean.
-Closer to the end of your fundraiser, let people know how close your target is and how much you need to raise to hit it!
+The second time, tell them about one of our ambassadors and what a difference their support will mean.
+Closer to the end of your fundraiser, let people know how close your target is and how much you need to raise to hit it.

-Chat to people – don’t forgot to talk to people about what you’re doing, and why when you see them or talk to them.
+- Chat to people – don’t forget to talk to people about what you’re doing, and why when you see them or talk to them.